urguru/HTML-Projects/README.md

-# HTML-Projects
+# HTML-Project

-I have included the HTML Projects Here
+This is a basic HTML Project